 69% of senior leaders reported Diversity as an important issue

-Creating an inclusive working environment is important to ensure all employees – despite their sexual orientation, gender identity, ethnicity, disability, social class, religion, or age – feel comfortable, embraced, and accepted as an individual.
+Creating an inclusive working environment is important to ensure all employees – despite their sexual orientation, gender identity, ethnicity, disability, social class, religion, or age – feel accepted as an individual and able to maximise their potential.

 Did you know: (Source: Druthers Search)